SanDiegoDude/VibeVoice/README.md

 #### Q5: Some Chinese pronunciation errors.
 **A:** The volume of Chinese data in our training set is significantly smaller than the English data.
 Additionally, certain special characters (e.g., Chinese quotation marks) may occasionally cause pronunciation issues.

+#### Q6: Why use --lod mode?
+What about VRAM cleanup?
+**A:** The `--lod` (Load-on-Demand) mode uses a worker-based multiprocessing architecture that provides **true VRAM cleanup**.
+Traditional model unloading only marks GPU memory as "unreserved," but PyTorch's CUDA allocator holds onto it for performance.
+When you use `--lod` mode, each generation runs in a separate worker process that gets terminated after completion, forcing the OS to reclaim ALL GPU memory.
+This is the only reliable way to truly free reserved CUDA memory.

+**Use --lod mode when:**
+- You have limited VRAM and need guaranteed memory cleanup between generations
+- You're running multiple AI services on the same GPU
+- You want faster startup (UI loads without waiting for model)
+- You don't need real-time audio streaming (LOD returns complete audio after generation)

 ## Risks and limitations